vttale/serve-stale/README.md

    needed.
 One nice property is that more popular names are, by definition, queried more often than unpopular names - this means that resetting a timer each time a name is used can automatically prioritize popular names over unpopular ones.
+[Puneet: I understand the timer in the last sentence as really a timestamp to allow eviction of stale records in order of age.
+Reword? ]

    The "client response timer" is another variable which deserves consideration.
 If this value is too short, there exists the risk